-- A. Implement and administer Tacoma Creates funding programs; - B. Develop and implement programming that supports the purposes of Tacoma Creates; - c.
-Act as resource and ombudsman for Tacoma Creates; - D. Coordinate the development of funding guidelines and review criteria, for review and approval by the Advisory Board; - E. Manage and implement the application review panels; - F. Manage contracting according to City procedures; - G. Make public presentations on issues related to Tacoma Creates; - H. Recommend such policies, rules, and regulations for adoption by the Advisory Board as are deemed necessary to carry out the purposes of this chapter; - I. Respond to requests for interpretations of the codes, policies, and procedures related to Tacoma Creates, as defined herein and within related documents adopted by the Advisory Board.

-- J. In addition to the Advisory Board, convene one or more technical work groups including perspectives such as, but not limited to, arts, culture, heritage and science sector representatives from various sized organizations, education, transportation delivery, and equity and inclusion to better inform and provide input on a regular basis on the delivery of Tacoma Creates for the benefit of the public. - K. Perform other duties as required to carry out the intent and purpose of Tacoma Creates. - L. Present a spending plan to City Council on an annual basis, including recommendations for how to utilize any fund balance above reserves.
-Spending any fund balance above reserves requires Council approval, and must be used in alignment with the Municipal Code uses of Tacoma Creates funding.-
+- A. Implement and administer Tacoma Creates funding programs; - B. Develop and implement programming that supports the purposes of Tacoma Creates; - C. Act as resource and ombudsman for Tacoma Creates; - D. Coordinate the development of funding guidelines and review criteria, for review and approval by the Advisory Board; - E. Manage and implement the application review panels; - F. Manage contracting according to City procedures; - G. Make public presentations on issues related to Tacoma Creates; - H. Recommend such policies, rules, and regulations for adoption by the Advisory Board as are deemed necessary to carry out the purposes of this chapter; - 7 I. Respond to requests for interpretations of the codes, policies, and procedures related to Tacoma Creates, as defined herein and within related documents adopted by the Advisory Board. - J. In addition to the Advisory Board, convene one or more technical work groups including perspectives such as, but not limited to, arts, culture, heritage and science sector representatives from various sized organizations, education, transportation delivery, and equity and inclusion to better inform and provide input on a regular basis on the delivery of Tacoma Creates for the benefit of the public. - K. Perform other duties as required to carry out the intent and purpose of Tacoma Creates. - L. Present an annual report.
+The annual report shall include, but not be limited to, a summary of organizations funded, number of community members served, number of events and other such information that helps demonstrate the impact of funding. - M. Present on an annual basis a spending plan to City Council.
+The spending plan shall include, but not be limited to, a detailed accounting of expenditures from the prior year, a plan for expenditures in the next program year, including the use of any one-time funds, and any other information appropriate to demonstrated how funds are expended.